To Keep Your Balance, you Must Keep Moving. Say Goodbye to a Sedentary Lifestyle.

 If you regularly lack movement, it will lower your immunity and motivation, increase your risk of lifestyle diseases, and cause premature mortality.
 You will burn fewer calories, and your metabolism will slow down.

-Your heart becomes weaker because it is also a muscle that must be exercised.
-It affects blood flow, joints, nerve cells, elasticity of skin, your spine, and so on and on and on...
-It can also affect mental health with a higher risk of depression and anxiety.
+Your heart weakens because it is also a muscle that requires exercise.
+It affects blood flow, joints, nerve cells, skin elasticity, the spine, and other bodily systems.
+It can also affect mental health, with a higher risk of depression and anxiety.

 Sedentary Lifestyle Health Risks

-• You may lose muscle strength and endurance.
+You may experience a loss of muscle strength and endurance.

 There are so many health risks of an inactive lifestyle that I have personally experienced, and for each of them, moving my body or doing some form of activity was recommended to me by experts as a solution to the health problem.